NilFoundation/mina-state-proof/README.md

 ## Usage

-Below two tasks execute flows to validate ledger state and validate account state.
+Below are two tasks that execute flows to validate the ledger state and validate the account state.
-Please note , these work against the above deployment, hence , you must run the deploy before executing the following.
+Please note, these work against the above deployment, hence, you must run the deployment before executing the following.

 ### Validate Ledger State
 ```